Safe third country

 Admission criterion

 Positive case law with regard to the admission criterion is scarce.
 Although national policy entails a heavy burden of proof for the IND, in practice it is quickly assumed that this burden of proof has been met.
-Even in subsequent asylum applications in which the asylum seeker argues that he was not admitted to the third country of origin, is often negative.
+Even in subsequent asylum applications in which the asylum seeker argues that they were not admitted to the third country of origin, is often negative.
 For example, the Regional Court Utrecht considered Brazil to be a safe third country for two Turkish asylum seekers, even though their passports were expired.
-The Court ruled that re-admission to Brazil was probably possible after asking for a visa or a laissez-passer at the Brazilian embassy and then asking for asylum again upon their arrival in Brazil.[11]
+The Court ruled that re-admission to Brazil was probably possible after asking for a visa or a laissez-passer at the Brazilian embassy and then asking for asylum again upon their arrival in Brazil.[12]
 According to the internal information message 2021/8 the asylum seeker needs to make serious attempts to demonstrate that they would not be admitted to the third country after the inadmissibility of his request, which shows similarities with the ‘no fault’ policy.
 This shows that the IND sets very high standards for asylum seekers in this regard.

 [1] Article 30a(1)(c) Aliens Act.

-[5] Regional Court Amsterdam, Decision No NL19.30580, 15 January 2020.
+[5] Regional Court Amsterdam, Decision No NL19.30580, 15 January 2020, not published on a publicly available website.

 [6] Paragraph C7/8.8 Aliens Circular.

-[7] Council of State, ECLI:NL:RVS:2020:2356, 6 October 2020.
+[8] Council of State, ECLI:NL:RVS:2020:2356, 6 October 2020, available in Dutch at: https://bit.ly/3wbDhK6.

 [9] Paragraph C2/6.3 Aliens Circular.

-[9] Regional Court Arnhem, Decision No NL19.13391, 26 July 2019.
+[10] Regional Court Arnhem, Decision No NL19.13391, 26 July 2019, not published on a publicly available website.

-[10] Regional Court The Hague, Decision No 17/8274, 26 June 2017.
+[11] Regional Court The Hague, ECLI:NL:RBDHA:2017:7118, 26 June 2017, available in Dutch at: https://bit.ly/48qNVKr.

-[11] Regional Court Utrecht, ECLI:NL:RBDHA:2020:7575, 15 July 2020.
+[12] Regional Court Utrecht, ECLI:NL:RBDHA:2020:7575, 15 July 2020, available in Dutch at: https://bit.ly/3HS01kY.

 Table of contents